dmulholl/vanilla/readme.md

 [1]: https://github.com/dmulholl/ivy
 [2]: http://www.dmulholl.com/demos/vanilla/

 A simple, single-column theme for [Ivy][1].

 * [Demo][2]

+This theme will display the following attributes from the site's `config.py` file in the site header:

+* `title`
+* `tagline`

-This theme supports the following includes:
+It supports the following includes:

 * `menu`